civo/docs/content/docs/database/getting-started.md

 ## Creating an instance using the Civo CLI

-You can create a Civo database on the command-line by running the `civo database create` command with a name as the only argument
+You can create a Civo database on the command-line by running the `civo database create` command with a name as the only argument.

 ### Creating a database on the command line with no options